nicopietro/mbd_challenge/src/ml_service/README.md

 # ML Service

+This module provides a simple, modular API for serving machine learning predictions using FastAPI.
+It's structured for production-readiness, supports containerization via Docker, and is organized as a Python package.

+The preferred method for the deployment is the ```docker-compose``` file present in the root directory.

 This auxiliar readme is kept if each docker container wants to be run separately from the docker-compose file

+# How to run in Docker?

+## ML Service API
 ### To create the docker image for ml service run:
 ```bash
 docker build -t ml-service .